All Episodes

 I know that sounds like a double negative to you, but it's not.

-Another appropriate headline would be Democrats can't find enough Republicans to help them surrender.
+Another appropriate headline would be, Democrats can't find enough Republicans to help them surrender.

-Uh without compromising so much, an anti-war activist will complain of a sellout.
+We've got to siphon off Republicans to help us here without compromising so much, and anti-war activists will complain of a sellout.

 Now, in this secretive Monday session, according to several people who were either present or briefed by attendees, Dingy Harry tried to explain his limitations to the anti-war mob, and he pleaded with leaders of the anti-war mob to keep their energies focused on Republicans, not Democrats.